front-commerce/developers.front-commerce.com/source/docs/reference/configurations.md

 * `search`: an object that defines how the Elasticsearch queries should be made.
   * `dynamicFacetSize`: number of filters to fetch from Elasticsearch
   * `ignoredAttributeKeys`: filters that are returned by Elasticsearch but we don't need to display
   * `authorizedCategoriesFacet`: array of ids of the categories that should be displayed in the filters.
 The string `"*"` can be used to allow all categories.
-Optional: default value `[]`.
+Default value: `[]`.
 * `phoneNumber`: support/contact number of the website
 * `email`: support/contact email of the website
 * `maxAddressLength`: max length for one line of address ([default is 35](https://webarchive.nationalarchives.gov.uk/+/http://www.cabinetoffice.gov.uk/media/254290/GDS%20Catalogue%20Vol%202.pdf))